theoephraim/node-google-spreadsheet/docs/getting-started/authentication.md

 1. Follow steps above to set up project and enable sheets API
 2. Create OAuth 2.0 credentials for your project (**these are not the same as the service account credentials described above**)
   - Navigate to the [credentials section of the google developer console](https://console.cloud.google.com/apis/credentials)
-  - Click blue "+ CREATE CREDENITALS" and select "Oauth Client ID" option
+  - Click blue "+ CREATE CREDENTIALS" and select "Oauth Client ID" option
   - Select your application type and set up authorized domains / callback URIs
   - Record your client ID and secret
   - You will need to go through an Oauth Consent screen verification process to use these credentials for a production app with many users